18 wheels and a heart to serve

-ARECIBO, Puerto Rico — Punishing, back-to-back hurricanes that wrecked this U.S. territory nearly a year ago swept away homes, decimated crops, knocked out electrical systems and ravaged families.
+ARECIBO, Puerto Rico — Punishing, back-to-back hurricanes wrecked this U.S. territory nearly a year ago, sweeping away homes, decimating crops, knocking out electrical systems and ravaging families.

-Hurricanes Irma and Maria failed, however, to kill the spirits of those in this poor, coastal community who lived through the mayhem and work to rebuild.
+But Hurricanes Irma and Maria failed to kill the spirits of those in this poor, coastal community who lived through the mayhem and work to rebuild.

 Sandra Rosa Vargas is one.

 On a recent weekday, the 62-year-old great-grandmother walked arm in arm along a pitted neighborhood sidewalk with a teenager who came with her Kentucky church to offer help and encouragement.

 The two connected instantly, 13-year-old Ashton Brophy said, as Vargas shared stories of her life and offered to teach her new friend how to cook.

 Related: 18 wheels and a heart to serve

 “I just really love Mrs. Sandra,” Brophy said of the widow whose oceanside home of rocks, seashells and cinder blocks had its roof peeled away by winds that registered roughly 150 mph.

 “She is just very sweet. … She made lunch for us, rice and salad and chicken.
 She was telling me all about her grandbabies,” the teen added.
 “I just want to do everything I can to help her.”

 “I knew God was calling me to go.”